dclab-skku/dclab-skku.github.io/docs/_gallery/index.md

 <br>
 <br>
 If you would like to view more event pictures from our lab, please go to this [GitHub Issue](https://github.com/dclab-skku/dclab-skku.github.io/issues).
-Also, we keep all the photos (e.,g., dump files) of DC Lab by year in the[dclab-album](https://dclab-skku.github.io/dclab-album/)</font> repository.
+Also, we keep all the photos (e.,g., dump files) of DC Lab by year in the [dclab-album](https://dclab-skku.github.io/dclab-album/) repository.
 You are also free to upload your photos at these addresses.
 <br>
 <br>